ESYS Senior Internship Project FAQs

 The Faculty Mentors are UC San Diego Faculty and exist in more of a “big picture” role, assisting student with their project design and developing the focus and deliverables for the Senior Project.
 They are a great resource for finding research related to your topic.
 In some cases, your Site Supervisor and Faculty Mentor might be the same person.
 The Faculty Mentor is also responsible for assigning students either a ‘Pass’ or ‘No Pass’ grade at the completion of ESYS 187A and ESYS 187B.
 Students are responsible for finding their own Faculty Mentor.

 Any UC San Diego faculty with the ability to assign grades/units to undergraduates is eligible to serve as a Faculty Mentor.
 Ideally, the Faculty Mentor should be someone with experience in the field related to your ESYS Senior Internship Project topic and/or someone with whom you have an existing relationship (i.e. you’ve taken their course, worked in their lab, etc.).

 Students should register for ESYS 187A in Fall and ESYS 187B in Winter during the year they will be completing the Senior Project using WebReg.
 Seats are made available for all students that need the course.

 The ESYS Internship Learning Agreement form is available via Google Forms here: ESYS Internship Learning Agreement.
 (This form is only for Environmental Systems majors at UC San Diego that are completing their ESYS Senior Internship Project, students must use their UC San Diego email accounts to access and complete the form).
-The form consists of student information, information on where you will be completing your internship as well as 3 learning objectives for your internship.
+The form consists of student information, information on where you will be completing your internship as well as identifies your Site Supervisor and Faculty Mentor.
 It is recommended that students complete this form in collaboration with their site supervisors and faculty mentors.